squid-cache/squid-cache.github.io/Features/SourceLayout.rst

 || Should we form a generic mini-cache object type to combine the shared portions of fqdncache, ipcache, idns queue, netdb, ident-cache, maybe others not yet found? || Probably, that will be a separate feature event though. ||
 || What to do with all the mixed test* and stub_* files during this restructure? || AYJ: I'm sticking them in the same folder as the code, and prefixing with test* and stub* as needed. ||

+=== Other: ===
+'''Explicit initialization vs self-initialization'''
+{{{
+The more I think on this the more I am of the opinion that using self-registering static/global objects as method of initialization & registration is generally a mistake.
+Better if each such class have a method for initialization, with initialization order explicitly coded in the main program.
+Also makes transition to runtime loaded modules easier and less intrusive as each module can assume the modules it registers into has been properly initialized already which means it can do a full initialization.

+Regards
+Henrik
+}}}

 ----
 CategoryFeature